Grants

 $4,000 CDN

-The winner of the inaugural prize will be announced on or about August 15, 2023.
-The first award will be made for the 2023/2024 academic year.
+The winner of the prize will be announced on or about July 15, 2024.
+The award will be made for the 2024/2025 academic year.

 Students enrolled in a post-secondary program related to heritage conservation who are working on a research thesis or project related to heritage conservation.
 Eligible students must be enrolled in full-time studies and must have some connection to Vancouver or the Lower Mainland.

 The prize is intended to support costs related to enrollment in a relevant academic program or to support research for a specific thesis or project.
 The grant amount cannot exceed total eligible costs.
+The project cannot have commenced prior to the awarding of the prize.
 Eligible costs may include:

 • Tuition costs.